arjunkc/scanner-scripts/README.md

 1.  `scantofile-*.sh` It is simply a wrapper for batchscan.py in single sided mode.
 It scans a bunch of files from the ADF, converts them to pdf, and compiles a single pdf file.
 It also deletes the raw `pnm` files produced by the scanner if the conversion to pdf was successful.
 1.  `scantoocr-*.sh` This is a wrapper for batchscan.py run in double sided mode.
 The double sided mode can be 'auto' or 'manual' (set in the configuration file).
 1.  `scantoimage-*.sh` Same as the brother script, but it tries to scan in color, and converts to png.
 I haven't tested this as much.
-1.  `batch-flatbed-scan.sh`.
-This is a *manual* batch scanner using the flatbed for unusual page sizes.
+1.  ~~`batch-flatbed-scan.sh`.~~ This is a *manual* batch scanner using the flatbed for unusual page sizes.
 It allows you to manually turn pages and hit a key to continue.
 I needed to create this since scanimage's `--batch-prompt` option does not appear to work correctly with Brother's scanners.
 It is related to this [bug report](http://lists.alioth.debian.org/pipermail/sane-devel/2016-May/034587.html).
 1.  `scantoemail.sh`.
 This is the standard Brother scanner utility.
+Jan 07 2025 This script has been removed for reasons I do not recall.

 # TODO